-- a) That the report of the Scrutiny Task and Finish Group be welcomed and supported. - b) That the recommendations of the Group, following the amendments below, be endorsed, and referred to the Cabinet for consideration and necessary action, and that the Cabinet be invited initially to comment on the details of the recommendations.
+- a) That the report of the Scrutiny Task and Finish Group be approved. - b) That the recommendations of the Group, as amended above, be approved and referred to the Cabinet for consideration and necessary action. - c) That the work of the group in producing an excellent and comprehensive report be noted and that thanks be extended to Julie Lewis for her support and expertise.